-Financial psychology is the study and application of psychological theories, methods, and practices to the areas of personal finance and financial services.
+Financial psychology is the study and application of psychological theories, methods, and practices in the areas of personal finance and financial services.
 The field takes into account two areas.
-First, financial psychology includes how each of us relates to and makes decisions about money.
+First, financial psychology includes how we relate to and make decisions about money.
 In other words, financial psychology includes what psychologists refer to as “individual differences” in money-related behaviors and decisions.
-Second, financial psychology covers the client-advisor relationship, that is, the application of psychology …
+Second, financial psychology covers the client-advisor relationship, that is, the application of psychology in …

 As the full impact of COVID-19 continues to unveil itself in the financial services industry, many advisors we are hearing from have begun to plan for a long-term remote practice.
 If you are contemplating a similar shift for the future, it is important to understand the limitations of the methods you used in the past to get to know prospects.
 Two of these methods, (a) judgment based on direct interaction and (b) forms with …